How To Buy A House From A Family Member In A Non-Arm’s Length Transaction

 Not every transaction will alter family dynamics, but some will.
 Buying a home can be an emotional process, and this can be compounded by transacting with a friend or family member.
-You should be careful when purchasing a home from a family member if you think the relationship could be in jeopardy or if other family members might have strong feelings.
-It’s good to be aware that emotions can run high, and to treat the home purchase as a business transaction.
+You should be careful when buying a house from a family member if you think the relationship could be in jeopardy or if other family members might have strong feelings.
+It’s good to be aware that emotions can run high and to treat the home purchase as a business transaction.

 It’s Not Over Until It’s Over

 Family members may want to help each other out, but good intentions can sometimes be just that.
 If there’s a shift in the seller’s financial situation, they could be forced to raise the price, or have to try to get more competitive offers instead of selling the house to you.

 Cheaper Closing Costs

 One perk of buying a house from a family member means that closing costs will likely be lower.
 You also won’t need a real estate agent, which can save as much as 6% in commission.
 There also might be less need for an inspection of the home if you trust the family member you’re purchasing from.
 There’s also flexibility in the closing date – instead of trying to get two strangers coordinated, it may be easier for both parties to schedule closing and moving dates.